Forum for Democratic Change

-The Forum for Democratic Change (Jukwaa la Mabadiliko ya Kidemokrasia; FDC), founded on 16 December 2004, is the main opposition party in Uganda.
+The Forum for Democratic Change (Jukwaa la Mabadiliko ya Kidemokrasia; FDC), founded on 16 December 2004, is one of the main opposition parties in Uganda.
 The FDC was founded as an umbrella body called Reform Agenda, mostly for disenchanted former members and followers of President Yoweri Museveni's National Resistance Movement (NRM).
-Party president Kizza Besigye, formerly a close ally of Museveni, was a presidential candidate in 2001, 2006, 2011 and 2016 presidential elections.
+Party president Kizza Besigye, formerly a close ally of Museveni, was a candidate in 2001, 2006, 2011 and 2016 presidential elections.
 In November 2012, Mugisha Muntu was elected as President of the FDC until November 2017 when he was defeated by Patrick Oboi Amuriat the current party President until 2022.

 FDC has been one of the greatest challengers to the NRM Party in the 2006, 2011, and 2016 presidential and parliamentary elections.
 Besigye was the party's presidential candidate, taking 37 per cent of the vote against Museveni's 59 per cent.
 Besigye alleged fraud and rejected the result.

 In the general election of 23 February 2006, the party won 37 out of 289 elected seats.
 In the presidential election on the same date, Besigye won 37.4 per cent of the vote.
 In the 2011 election, the party performed worse with Besigye getting 26.01 per cent of the vote and the party winning 34 seats.